Optimal recruitment process: from search to hiring

 - Technical skills (hard skills) and behavioral skills (soft skills) required

-- Expected experience level and any required prerequisites or qualifications
+- The level of experience expected and any diploma prerequisites

-- Salary range: according to APEC, offers mentioning compensation generate 40% more applications
+- The salary range: according to Apec, job postings mentioning remuneration generate 40% more applications

-- Organizational context: team size, tools used, work mode (hybrid, remote)
+- The organizational context: team size, tools used, work mode (hybrid, telework)

-This stage ideally involves the operational manager, the HR director, and, when relevant, one or two colleagues from the team in question.
+This step ideally involves the operational manager, the HR department and, when appropriate, one or two colleagues from the team in question.

-The choice of distribution channels must be tailored to the profile sought:
+The choice of distribution channels must be adapted to the profile being sought:

 - General job boards (Indeed, Pôle Emploi / France Travail) for operational profiles in volume